 - Board Member

-Babita Sedhai is a registered nurse, graduating from the Nepal Institute of Medical Science and Technology (NIMST) in 2012.
-She is currently studying a Bachelor of Nursing at Innovate College of Health Sciences affiliated with Purbanchal University and is in her final year of a major in Psychiatric Nursing.
-She is currently working at Om Hospital and Research Centre, Kathmandu.
+Babita Sedhai is a registered nurse.
+She has completed Bachelor in Nursing Science at Innovative College of Health Sciences affiliated with Purbanchal University of a major in Psychiatric Nursing.
+She is working at Om Hospital and Research Centre, Kathmandu.
 Babita is also interested in social work and has participated in a number of health camps held across Kathmandu.

 - Board Member